WE HAVE MOVED!

 The public Civil Service Commission meeting is held at 2:00 p.m. on the second Tuesday of each month, in the Training Room, Human Resources Building, 1229 W Mallon Ave, Spokane, WA 99260.
 If the office is closed for holiday, the meeting will be held the following day.
 If the meeting location is changed, the location will be posted on the website.

 Currently Open For Application

 - Communications Officer-Lateral

-Further information about these jobs is available on the Job Opportunities page of the Spokane County website.
+Further information about Civil Service openings is available on the Job Opportunities page of the Spokane County website.